markoff-s/my-spark-amazonlinux/README.md

 # my-spark-amazonlinux
-spark + jupyter notebook on amazon linux
+spark + jupyter notebook with pyspark on amazon linux